phbillet/pdesolver/README.md

 ---

 ## Testing
-Currently, testing is quite well covered by two dedicated notebooks: PDE_symbolic_tester.ipynb ensures that symbolic solutions and initial conditions are valid, while PDESolver_tester.ipynb (with 27 tests, that can be used as examples) uses these initial conditions to validate the solver's performance.
+Currently, testing is quite well covered by two dedicated notebooks: PDE_symbolic_tester.ipynb ensures that symbolic solutions and initial conditions are valid, while PDESolver_tester_1D.ipynb (with 18 tests) and PDESolver_tester_2D.ipynb (with 8 tests) use these initial conditions to validate the solver's performance.

 The framework includes a testing utility to compare numerical solutions with exact solutions: